 4) Go to the appointment and get PACSed!
 Both partners will need to bring their passports, as well as a recent housing justification (EDF bill, rent bill, etc).

 Now what?
-The tribunal will give you a receipt for the PACS that is valid for 3 months for whatever you need it for during that time, while they register the PACS with the city hall of the birthplace of the French partner (it will now be noted on their birth certificate) and with the Tribunal de Grande Instance of where you live for the foreign partner.
+The mairie will give you a receipt for the PACS that is valid for 3 months for whatever you need it for during that time, while they register the PACS with the city hall of the birthplace of the French partner (it will now be noted on their birth certificate) and with the Tribunal de Grande Instance of where you live for the foreign partner.
 After the 3 months, you will need to request a PACS certificate in order to prove that you are PACSed.

 - French partner birth certificate: free